Bayelsa guber: Sylva visits Jonathan – The Sun Nigeria

 From Femi Folaranmi, Yenagoa

+(APC), Chief Timipre Sylva has visited former President Goodluck Jonathan on a consultative visit.

-Sylva who was the successor of Jonathan in office as governor visited the latter with other chieftains of the party to seek counsel as electioneering is set to enter full swing.
+Sylva who was the successor of Jonathan in office as governor visited the latter with other chieftains of the party to seek counsel as electioneering was about to start in earnest.

 During the 2019 governorship election which the APC won, Sylva with APC governors had also visited Jonathan.